linl33/bohemia/rpackage/bohemia/README.md

 ![](figures/unnamed-chunk-18-1.png)<!-- -->

-If many ids need to be printed at once, there is a pdf functionality for printing multiple IDs.
-To use this, run:
+If many ids need to be printed at once, there is a .pdf functionality for printing multiple IDs.
+To use this, run the following:

 ``` r
 # Example ids: 5566778, 7654321, 1234567